Tim-Kerr/ReservationScheduler/README.md

 |--01--|--02--|--03--|--04--|--05--|--06--|--07--|--08--|--09--|
 </pre>

-Interval trees efficiently identify the interval overlaps.
-Since there are no non-zero overlaps in these intervals `Comfy Cabin` is available during the search criteria.
+Interval trees efficiently identify if an input interval overlaps with any intervals contained in the tree.
+This becomes very useful when trying to determine if a given search range will fit neatly in the reservation schedule.

+Searching for the interval `2018-06-04 - 2018-06-06` in the tree will result in 2 overlaps at `2018-06-04` and `2018-06-06`.
+Since these intervals have 0 day gaps this is allowed.
+The interval fits gaplessly into the schedule. `Comfy Cabin` therefore is included in the search results.

 Consider the following example (Rustic Cabin from `input.json`):
 `Search interval`: 2018-06-04 - 2018-06-06